raucao/rs-backup/README.md

 ## Install

-You'll need node.js `>=5.0.0` on your computer.
-(You're welcome to test with older versions and tell me if it works.)
+You'll need node.js on your computer.
+(The program requires at least the current LTS version, but likely works with newer versions.)

     npm install -g rs-backup